 One day Taj Mahal tour from Delhi

-Agra can be covered as a one day Taj Mahal tour from Delhi as it is 2.5-hour hour drive from the capital.
-This time, we (the family) started early morning around 5h00 via Delhi Agra Expressway & reached the outskirts of Agra around 8h00.
+Agra can be covered as a one day Taj Mahal tour from Delhi as it is a 2.5-hour hour drive from the capital.
+The Delhi–Agra expressway routes through Mathura and Vrindavan which are another popular religious destinations near Delhi.
+Besides their religious values, the small towns are famous for their mouth-watering delicacies.
+I recommend tasting the famous food of Mathura while heading (or coming back) to Taj Mahal.
+We (the family) started early morning around 5h00 via the Expressway & reached the outskirts of Agra around 8h00.
 While still on way, we got to know about the new route especially for the Taj without having to enter the main congested town.
 This helps to save a lot of time.
-We parked the cab approx. 1.5 km before Taj and and not walking till the entry we decided to hop on the government cab at a merely 10/- per person.
+We parked the cab at approx. 1.5 km before Taj and not walking till the entry we decided to hop on the government cab at a merely 10/- per person.
 You might find other options as well including a carriage which charge as high as 250/- for that small distance.
 Read more on how to reach Agra from Delhi from Bianca.

 Taj Mahal Entry Fees

 Agra’s Taj Mahal entry fees are 30 INR for Indians and 1000 INR for foreigners.
 The entry fees can be bought from the office near Parking lot itself.
 We boarded the cab and it took us no more than 5 mins to reach Taj.
 Children below the age of 15 have free entry but with a zero charge ticket.